m0nadicph0/DSA/tree/avl-tree/README.md

 The AVL tree maintains a height-balanced binary search tree, meaning that the height of the left and right subtrees of any node differs by at most 1.
 This ensures that the search, insertion, and deletion operations take logarithmic time in the worst case, which is O(log n), where n is the number of nodes in the tree.

+## Properties

+The properties of an AVL (Adelson-Velsky and Landis) tree are:
+1. **Binary Search Tree Property**: The AVL tree is a binary search tree (BST) where every node's value is greater than or equal to all nodes in its left subtree and less than or equal to all nodes in its right subtree.
+1. **Height-Balance Property**: The height of the left and right subtrees of any node differs by at most one.
+In other words, the AVL tree is a binary search tree where the difference in height between the left and right subtrees of any node, also known as the balance factor, is always -1, 0, or 1.
+1. **Self-Balancing Property**: Whenever the AVL tree violates the height-balance property during an insertion or deletion operation, it automatically performs a series of rotations to rebalance itself and maintain the height-balance property.
+1. **Height Property**: The height of an AVL tree with n nodes is O(log n).
+This means that the height of the AVL tree grows logarithmically with the number of nodes it contains, ensuring that insertion, deletion, and search operations can be performed efficiently.

+The combination of these properties makes AVL trees a reliable and efficient data structure for storing and retrieving data.
+The height-balance property ensures that the tree remains balanced, preventing performance degradation due to skewed trees, and the self-balancing property guarantees that the AVL tree remains balanced during insertions and deletions.
+The height property ensures that search and other operations can be performed efficiently, making the AVL tree suitable for a variety of applications.

 ## Basic operations
 The basic operations that can be performed on an AVL tree include: